-The first Muslims in Massachusetts were almost certainly African slaves whose spiritual heritage was largely suppressed.
+The first Muslims in Massachusetts were almost certainly enslaved Africans whose spiritual heritage was largely suppressed.
 Muslims from the Middle East, particularly from Lebanon and Syria, came to the Boston area in the early 1900s.
 Sudanese stone workers and other Muslim families found jobs in and settled near the Quincy granite mines.
 As early as 1934, seven Quincy families joined with other Arabic-speaking Muslims in the area to form an Islamic cultural, social, and charitable society.
 The Arab American Banner Society, as it was called, held services and religious classes in an old house on South Street in Quincy for 30 years.
 In 1964 the group built the first mosque in Massachusetts.

-At the same time, Islam was also growing among the African American population, as thousands of black Americans joined the Nation of Islam drew during the strife-ridden civil rights era.
+At the same time, interest in Islam was also growing among the African American population, as thousands of black Americans joined the Nation of Islam during the strife-ridden civil rights era.
 Malcolm X and later Louis Farrakhan gained a large Nation of Islam following in Dorchester in the 1960s.
 In the next decade, the leader of the Dorchester mosque moved his congregants away from the Nation of Islam's separatist teachings towards mainstream Islam.

 But it was the growing numbers of Muslim students from abroad who stayed on after their training that caused the largest increase in Boston's Islamic population.
-In 1958 three Harvard students an African American, a Sudanese, and a Palestinian organized the Harvard Islamic Society.
+In 1958 three Harvard students — an African American, a Sudanese, and a Palestinian — organized the Harvard Islamic Society.
 In 1981 Muslims affiliated with Harvard, M.I.T., Boston University, Northeastern, Wentworth Institute, Suffolk, and Tufts formed the Islamic Society of Boston (ISB).
 The group held social events, sponsored lectures, and gathered for prayer on the M.I.T. campus.

 By 1991 the ISB needed more space.
 The Society purchased a duplex on Prospect St. in Cambridge, and in 1994 renovated a Knights of Columbus Hall nearby into a mosque.
 The new facility drew Muslims from throughout the metropolitan area.
 Within four years, 1,000 worshipers were attending Friday prayers, with overflow crowds spreading prayer carpets in the parking lot.
 The Islamic Society of Boston once again needed a larger home.